 This is the top source of stress for the overwhelming majority of people.
 It is made even worse during times when the economy is struggling.
-Having large amounts of debt, being unemployed or having unexpected expenses occur all can cause financial stress.
+Having large amounts of debt, being unemployed, or having unexpected expenses occur all can cause financial stress.

-Conflict, disagreements and even personality differences can create stress within a family.
+Conflict, disagreements, and even personality differences can create stress within a family.
 But not all stress is bad stress!
 Even positive family events can contribute to the stress load!

-Have you ever worked a job that was frustrating, had colleagues that tried your patience or dealt with salary disputes or frustrations?
+Have you ever worked a job that was frustrating, had colleagues that tried your patience, or dealt with salary disputes or frustrations?
 That is all stress related to your career.

 Major life events

-Retirement, moving, getting married, getting separated and divorced, having a baby, changing jobs or careers, illness or injury, loss of job, death of family member or close friend, bankruptcy, being arrested/going to court/serving jail time, having a child move away from home, having a child get married are all major life events that are stressful.
+Retirement, moving, getting married, getting separated and divorced, having a baby, changing jobs or careers, illness or injury, loss of job, death of a family member or close friend, bankruptcy, being arrested/going to court/serving jail time, having a child move away from home, having a child get married are all major life events that are stressful.
 In fact, these are all on the list of the top stressful things that can happen in your life….even when they are happy!